pantheon-systems/documentation/source/content/guides/new-relic/06-troubleshoot-new-relic.md

 1. Click **Send my reset link**.

-1. Open the email you will receive and click the reset link.
+1. Open the email and click the reset link.

 1. Follow the prompts to access your account.

-[Contact support](/guides/support/contact-support/) if you are unsure what user the New Relic account is associated with and unable to identify where the password reset email has been sent.
+[Contact support](/guides/support/contact-support/) if you are unsure what user the New Relic account is associated with and are unable to identify where the password reset email has been sent.

 ## Removing Multidev Environments in New Relic